IAB Releases CCPA Compliance Framework Draft

 Yesterday, the IAB and IAB Tech Lab released the CCPA Compliance Framework for Publishers and Technology Companies for public comment in response to the upcoming California Consumer Privacy Act (CCPA).

 The CCPA Compliance Framework was crafted by the IAB Privacy and Compliance Unit, which includes representatives and experts from legal, public policy, and technology companies.
-The multi-stakeholder unit created the framework to be used by publishers and technology companies engaged in RTB (Right to Bid) transactions in the digital advertising industry.
+The multi-stakeholder unit created the framework to be used by publishers and technology companies engaged in Real-time Bidding (RTB) transactions in the digital advertising industry.

 In this post, we’ll walk through the new framework and the technical specifications.